EscolaSoft/silverstripe-installer/docs/README.md

 *Note* when using docker there is no need to configurate local server and any additional packaging.
 Also there is no need to run install script;

-1. Install docker and docker-composer
+1. Install docker and docker-composer or kill other dockers that use port 3000
 2. Create new or clone existing project
 3. In the main folder run
 ```bash